kopchikovich/path-fixer/README.md

-# path-fixer
+# cra-path-fixer

-A small package made exactly for one function: correcting file paths after creating a production build using a create-react-app.
+A small package made exactly for one function: correcting file paths in build/index.html after creating a production build using a create-react-app.

 For use change:
 ```